kkinnear/lein-zprint/README.md

 different command line arguments.
 You might find it more to your liking even if you use Leiningen.

 The zprint library itself is highly configurable, allowing you to tune the formatting.
+Note that as of zprint 0.3.0 (and lein-zprint 0.2.0) configuring zprint (and by extension lein-zprint) from system environment variables and Java system properties is __DEPRECATED__, though both will still work for the present with lein-zprint.

+Use `$HOME/.zprintrc` or a `:zprint {}` options map in your `project.clj` file to configure lein-zprint.

 [bootfmt]: https://github.com/pesterhazy/boot-fmt